-The first step in this process is to prep your Premiere timeline for a high quality export to transfer to Resolve.
-Coloring is usually one of the last steps in the editing process, so we want to make sure that everything is locked in the edit, and no further changes need to be made.
+The first step in this process is to prep your Premiere timeline for a high-quality export to transfer to Resolve.
+Coloring is usually one of the last steps in the editing process.
+So make sure that everything is locked in the edit, and no further changes need to be made.

-Sadly, a firm sequence lock isn’t always an option, but at minimum you want to make sure that the timeline is as close to finished as possible.
+Sadly, a firm sequence lock isn’t always an option.
+As a minimum you want to make sure that the timeline is as close to finished as possible.

-For grading, your timeline doesn’t need need every layer of video, audio, vfx, and graphics available to the colorist.
+For grading, your timeline doesn’t need every layer of video, audio, VFX, and graphics available to the colorist.
 Loading all of these unnecessary assets into Resolve will just slow things down.
 Thankfully, we don’t need every bit of it.

 The timeline above has 10 layers of video, but the colorist only needs the main video layer (V1).
 Sometimes, if we have multiple layers of b-roll (V2, V3, etc.), we can move those layers down into the V1 layer and overwrite those unseen ranges of the V1 footage.

 Note: it’s a good idea to create a duplicate timeline before making any changes/flattening your timeline.
-Always make sure your full project is preserved intact, so that any changes that need to be made to the editorial can be made prior to final export.
+Always make sure your full project is preserved intact.
+This ensures that any changes that need to be made to the editorial can be made prior to final export.

-You can further optimize the timeline by excluding text graphics, adjustment layers, and even audio (if it’s not critical to the colorist’s work).
+You can further optimize the timeline by excluding text graphics, adjustment layers.
+Even audio, if it’s not critical to the colorist’s work.

 After the unnecessary assets are excluded, you can safely flatten the timeline into a single layer of video, and you’re ready to export everything over to Resolve.

-This example project has been simplified down to one layer of video, and is ready for export.
-You should export the sequence in whichever codec you’re most comfortable with/you system can handle, but it needs to be as high quality as possible.
+This example project has been simplified down to one layer of video and is ready for export.
+You should export the sequence in whichever codec you’re most comfortable with/your system can handle.
+Just make sure it’s as high quality as possible.
 In this case, I exported into Apple ProRes 422 HQ but with no audio.